Ministers in talks with City over climate finance for disaster-hit nations

 Senior Cabinet ministers including Rachel Reeves and David Lammy are to meet City chiefs for talks on how to unlock UK private sector climate finance and disaster risk insurance for countries facing extreme weather events.

-The Foreign Secretary has pledged £12 million from the Government’s tightened aid budget in a bid to enable faster payouts for nations experiencing climate shocks like hurricanes and tornadoes.
+The Foreign Secretary has pledged £12 million from the Government’s tightened aid budget in a bid to enable faster payouts for nations experiencing climate shocks like hurricanes and droughts.

 Mr Lammy will join the Chancellor, Energy Secretary Ed Miliband and Environment Secretary Steve Reed for the first meeting between multiple Cabinet ministers and finance leaders on Tuesday.